dexuantang/HideAndPeek/index.markdown

 [player 2](https://www.twitch.tv/fpsci_client_2)

 ## The Game:
+- There are 54 rounds.
+Each round win awards 1 point to the winner.
+Ties award no points.
+The numbers to the right of player names on finished matches indicate player scores.
 - Players will be peekers and corner holders in a custom FPS game "FPSci" ([Link to repository](https://github.com/NVlabs/FPSci))
 - Their goal is to score as many points as possible by targeting the other player.
 Each hit worths one point.
 - The tournament is single elimination shown in the following bracket.
 The player with the higher total score is the winner and will proceed to the next round.